 July 28, 2016

-KAMPALA, UGANDA — In Kirombe Zone 5, a slum in Kampala, girls talk and laugh loudly with one another.
+KAMPALA, UGANDA — In Kirombe Zone 5, a low-income neighborhood in Kampala, girls talk and laugh loudly with one another.
 Some watch young men play Ludo, a board game, at a local market.
 It’s the middle of the school term, but these girls aren’t in class.

 Nyiraguhabwa was walking through the slum with Kimberly Wolf, an American with international development experience, in 2012 when she hit upon the idea to start an empowerment program for girls.